 IEC 61511 Safety Life-cycle Introduction

 Are you new to the topic of process safety and functional safety?
-Follow this free ultimate guide to help you navigate through the different life-cycle steps.
+Follow this ultimate guide to help you navigate through the different life-cycle steps.

 Learn key terminology you'll need to understand if you're tackling an SIS project.
 Get to grips with what you can do to comply with SIL ratings and standard IEC 61511 edition 2.

 The term safety often gets used in the context of occupational safety, where the main focus is often slips, trips and falls.
 However, process safety and functional safety have a different focus.